mvielkind/otto-bot/README.md

 Before deploying the bot a number of validation checks are run on the input file to ensure there are no errors.
 These checks ensure that your bot will successfully deploy without an error before anything starts to get deleted.
 In addition to doing the error checking alerts will be raised about best practices that aren't necessarily errors, but that could help improve your bot.
+These checks will capture many common errors, but are not entirely robust.
+As new errors are discovered I'll keep these validation checks up-to-date.

 ### Deployment Limitations
 otto-bot handles a lot, but not all aspects of your bot's deployment.
 Twilio currently does not have an API for